brob/eleventy-plugin-dynamic-categories/README.md

         itemsCollection: "posts", // Name of your collection to use for the items (default: posts)
         categoryCollection: "categories", // Name of the new collection to use for the categories (default: value in categoryVar)
         // categoryCollection MUST be unique currently
-        pageCount: 5 // Number of items to display per page of categoriesByPage (default: 5) })
+        perPageCount: 5 // Number of items to display per page of categoriesByPage (default: 5) })
 }
 ```